Grasseh/grasseh.com/resources/blog/entries/18-Git_Bisect_Binary_Search_Based_Debugging.md

 ```

 If you pay close attention to the end of the example, and compare it to the git tree I gave earlier, you may notice that git automatically checks out the commit at the middle of the tree.
-The goal of this is to check a smaller amount of commits, to find the first one where the bug started occuring.
+The goal of this is to check a smaller amount of commits, to find the first one where the bug started occurring.
 By running our tests until the bisect ends, git will provide us with this root-cause commit.
 We'll need to run it around `log2(n)` times, where `n` is the amount of commits in-between our first bad and our first good commit.
 This means that if you double the amount of commits, you'll need to test 1 more commit.